 - 4.8.1.
 The timing of flights is limited to a maximum determined by the individual class and size of motor used.
-The total flight time is taken from the model's first motion on the launching device to the end of the flight. - 4.8.2.
+The total flight time is taken from the time at which the model or any part of the model leaves the launching device to the end of the flight. - 4.8.2.
 The total time of the three flights of each competitor is taken for the final classification unless otherwise defined by the rules of a particular class. - 4.8.3.
 In order to decide the winner when there is a tie, additional deciding flights shall be made immediately after the last flight of the event has been completed.
-The maximum time of flight in each additional round shall be increased by two (2) minutes on the maximum time of flight of the previous round.
+There shall be no more than two fly-off rounds to determine the winner.
+The maximum time of flight in the first fly-off round shall be increased by two (2) minutes on the maximum time of flight of the previous round.
+The second fly-off round will be timed to the completion of the flight for final results.
 There shall be only one attempt for each additional flight.
 The times of the additional flights shall not be included in the final figures of classification for teams, they are for the purpose of determining the winner and for awarding the prizes attached to the title.
 The organiser will decide the time during which all competitors must launch their models.
 In the case of a tie in the team classification, the best individual score (classification) will be used.